 perfectly for she seemed to live in a happy world of her own, only venturing out to meet

 the few whom she trusted.

-animals (especially kittens); she enjoyed music, playing the piano and sewing.
+animals (especially kittens), enjoyed music (particularly playing the piano), and sewing.

-Lizzie caught scarlet fever from a poor family after whom her mother was caring.
+Elizabeth contracted scarlet fever from a poor family after whom her mother had been caring.
 Like

 Archival photographs of the family and objects in the collection are available for a fee.